-- Budgetary pressures such as pay inflation (2%), revised pay structure, increased contract costs, funding the capital Programme - · Potential further reductions in New Homes Bonus Grant - Impact of the Localisation of Business Rates scheme which is now deferred to 2020/21 - Impact of the fair funding review which is to be implemented in 2020/21
+- Budgetary pressures such as pay inflation, revised pay structure, increased contract costs, funding the capital programme - · Potential further reductions in New Homes Bonus Grant - · Impact of the Localisation of Business Rates scheme which is now deferred to 2021/22 - · Impact of the fair funding review which is due to be implemented in 2021/22 - · Impact of Covid - Impact of the United Kingdom leaving the European Union

-National pay agreements are now running at 2% and this has been applied in 2019/20, future years have been assumed at 1%.
-The medium term financial plan also includes implementation of a local pay structure which harmonises the terms and conditions across Redditch and Bromsgrove and is consistant with the new national pay spines.
-There are also increased contract prices, unavoidable cost pressures and the impact of the capital programme that have been added to the plan.
+National pay agreements are now running at 2% and this has been applied in 2020/21, future years have been assumed at 1%.
+There are also increased costs associated with transport advice for the local plan, supporting communities by using the libraries more effectively, contract prices, unavoidable cost pressures and the impact of the capital programme that have been added to the plan.

-The new homes bonus for 2019/20 has been confirmed at £1,589k which was £82k lower than the amount anticipated.
+The new homes bonus for 2020/21 has been confirmed at £1,774k which was £589k higher than the amount anticipated.
 Maintaining the new homes bonus income is dependent upon the number of new homes built in Bromsgrove and possible changes to the formula by the Government.

-Bromsgrove in common with virtually every other Council in the country signed up to the Government offer of a four year funding settlement.
+Bromsgrove in common with virtually every other Council in the country signed up to the Government offer of a four-year funding settlement.
 This brought more certainty to the funding figures but not complete certainty or protection from changes to the funding levels.
-The medium term financial plan excludes any negative revenue support grant.
+The medium-term financial plan excludes any negative revenue support grant.

-In 2020/21, it is anticipated that there will be a reset of business rates.
+In 2021/22, it is anticipated that there will be a reset of business rates.
 Since 2013/14, Bromsgrove has been able to retain a proportion of the local business rate growth.
 The impact of the reset is uncertain as it will depend on the level of growth in Bromsgrove compared with the national position.
-It is anticipated that an average growth would result in a neutral impact but further details are still to be received on this.
+It is anticipated that an average growth would result in a neutral impact, but further details are still be received on this.
+Bromsgrove is in the Worcestershire Business Rates Pool to maximise the income available.

-Fair funding formula will also be introduced in 2020/21.
+The fair funding formula will also be introduced in 2021/22.
 This will attempt to calculate the amount the Council needs to spend.
 It is important because the amount of tariff adjustment the Council will be required to pay to the Government will be based on this formula.

-The main source of income continues to be Council tax and the Government continue to allow Councils to increase Council Tax 2.99% per annum without a referendum.
-In 2019/20, the Council tax increased from £216.53 to £223.00, £6.47 (2.99%).
-The medium term financial plan assumes a further 2.99% increase per annum in future years.
+The main source of income continues to be Council tax and the Government continue to allow Councils to increase Council Tax 2% or £5 per annum without a referendum.
+In 2020/21, the Council tax increased from £223 to £228.00, £5.
+The medium-term financial plan assumes a further 2% increase per annum in future years.